bediger4000/cryptoquip-solver/README.md

 A (whitespace separated) ciphered word has the same number of letters, and arrangement of letters, as its deciphered corresponding word.
+This program considers apostrophes (a.k.a. single quotes) as letters, since all the newspaper ciphers leave apostrophes un-enciphered.

 The image of the puzzle above has the enciphered word OHDXLZSVPLYY.
 The corresponding  deciphered word will have 12 characters,